heeeello/heeeello.github.io/_posts/2017-3-27-how-to-write-jekyll-markdown.md

     set shiftwidth=4
     set expandtab
     ```
-    Then, in vim visual mode, shift right 4 tabs the ```block
+    Then, in vim visual mode, shift right 4 spaces of the ```block